emirhanoguz0/Programming-Exercises-and-LeetCode/Exercises/Programming exercises for Python 3.md

 With a given tuple (1,2,3,4,5,6,7,8,9,10), write a program to print the first half values in one line and the last half values in one line.

 Hints: Use [n1:n2] notation to get a slice from a tuple.

+## Question 32
+Define a class named Circle which can be constructed by a radius.
+The Circle class has a method which can compute the area.

+Hints:Use def methodName(self) to define a method.